Resources

 February 2018 | Valley of Vision

 Do you ever wonder what to pray or feel like your prayers are shallow?
-This collection of classic prayers from the puritans is a great resource to spur your own prayer life.
+This collection of classic prayers from the Puritans is a great resource to spur your own prayer life.

 January 2018 | Anger and Stress Management God’s Way by Wayne Mack